 It’s important to remember that supplemental insurance isn’t available through the ACA’s health insurance marketplace exchanges.
 Premium cost-sharing subsidies and tax credits and don’t apply to them.
 There are many options to fit the varying budgets and can be obtained directly from a licensed agent or insurance carrier.

-Things to Keep in Mind When You Invest in Major Medical Insurance
+Things to Keep in Mind When You Invest in Medical Insurance

-What plan can you afford?
+- What can you afford?
 Based on your health needs, what makes better sense financially?
-Do you qualify for extra savings on other costs, including deductibles, copayments, and coinsurance, etc?
+Do you qualify for extra savings on other costs, including deductibles, co-payments, and coinsurance, etc?

 - Choose a health plan.
 When considering your finances and your health what are the best-recommended plans?
 Keep in mind you can buy major medical insurance marketplace plans over the phone, through paper applications or online.
 Some states also hold enrollment fairs which can be helpful.
 Get the details for each of these to make your final decision.